 3. qBittorent Client

-qBittorrent is a lightweight, free and open source BitTorrent client.
-It is not as fully-featured as heavyweight clients such as Vuze, but it has pretty much every feature most torrent users are ever likely to actually want.
+qBittorrent is a lightweight, free, and-open source BitTorrent client.
+It is not as fully featured as heavyweight clients such as Vuze, but it has almost every feature most torrent users are ever likely to want.

 One of its most standout features is the ability to configure and attach qBittorrent to any VPN interface.
 This is important, especially to users who are worried about exposing their IP address over the internet while torrenting.
 In addition, you can search for torrents directly from within the qBittorrent client by installing search engine plugins.